Nathaniel Burkett: Murders

 Between 1976 and 1979, Burkett racked up numerous arrests that consisted of battery, domestic violence, kidnapping, robbery, disorderly conduct, and rape.

 In April 1978, Burkett sexually assaulted and strangled 22-year-old Barbara Ann Cox to death in Las Vegas.
 He discarded her nude body between a parking stall and a wall at 211 W. Wilson Ave, close to where he was living at the time.
 Cox's body was found on April 22 by Burkett's girlfriend.
-Shortly after, police located Burkett, who was intoxicated and carrying a bottle of whiskey near the crime scene.
-He was reportedly displeasing to police, blurting out that he did not have anything to do with the murder.
-He was found unfit to be interrogated, so he was brought back to his apartment where he passed out.
-Since there was no evidence to officially tie Burkett to Cox's murder, he was not charged, nor questioned again.
+Shortly thereafter, police located Burkett, who was intoxicated and carrying a bottle of whiskey near the crime scene.
+He was reportedly displeasing to police and frequently blurted out that he did not have anything to do with the murder.
+He was found unfit to be interrogated and brought back to his apartment, where he passed out.
+Since there was no evidence to officially tie Burkett to Cox's murder, he was not charged or questioned again.

 Burkett later moved back to Mississippi, where, on April 13, 1982, he doused his mother, Ruby, with gasoline and burned her to death.
 He was arrested and indicted on a capital murder charge by a Pearl River County grand jury.
 That charge was later downgraded to manslaughter.
 Burkett was found guilty and sentenced to 20 years in prison in 1983.

 In 1992, Burkett was released from prison and moved back to Las Vegas shortly after.
-On February 20, 1994, Burkett raped and strangled 27-year-old Tina Gayle Mitchell to death less than a mile away from where he had murdered Cox fifteen years earlier.
+On February 20, 1994, Burkett raped and strangled 27-year-old Tina Gayle Mitchell less than a mile away from where he had murdered Cox fifteen years earlier.
 He attempted to hide the body under a pile of towels, but it was eventually found by a passerby.
 On May 14, 1994, Burkett murdered 32-year-old Althea Williams, later hiding her body under a clothesline near where he had killed Mitchell.

-Twice in 1997 and 1998, Burkett was arrested for failing to register as a felon and to change his address.
+Twice, in 1997 and 1998, Burkett was arrested for failing to register as a felon and to change his address.
 On August 19, 1999, 33-year-old Brigitte Mitchell Thomas went missing in Las Vegas.
-Burkett has been considered a suspect in this case.
-On September 4, 2002, Burkett lured 41-year-old Valetter Jean Bousley behind a church in Las Vegas, attacked her and strangled her to death.
-A witness to the crime came forward in March 2003 saying that he had witnessed the abduction.
-The witness, who was in jail, described how he saw Bousley follow Burkett behind the church, then 10 minutes later, saw Burkett walk away alone.
+Burkett has been considered a prime suspect in this case.
+On September 4, 2002, Burkett lured 41-year-old Valetter Jean Bousley behind a church in Las Vegas and attacked her, ultimately strangling her to death.
+A witness to the crime came forward in March 2003, saying that he had witnessed the abduction.
+The witness, who was in jail, described how he saw Bousley follow Burkett behind the church.
+Then, ten minutes later, he saw Burkett walk away alone.

-Police uncovered further evidence that implicated Burkett in the murder, and he was arrested in October of that year, convicted of voluntary manslaughter, and served six years in prison.
+Police uncovered further evidence that implicated Burkett in the murder.
+He was arrested in October of that year, convicted of voluntary manslaughter, and served six years in prison.
 In 2004, Burkett was required to submit a sample of his DNA so it could be stored on file.
 In 2009, Burkett, then in his early 60s, was released from prison and began to live a quiet life, residing in his native Mississippi until his final arrest.